-(ii) Adjustment to the estimated purchase accounting valuation related to inventory.

-Tax benefits associated with the write-off of Remington unamortized debt issuance costs, which is expected to occur at the time of the transactions, and purchase accounting adjustments to current assets and current liabilities.

-- (iv) Adjustment to the estimated purchase accounting valuation related to property, plant and equipment. - (v) Estimated fair market value of the Remington tradename, other intangible assets and goodwill.
+- (ii) Adjustment to the estimated purchase accounting valuation related to inventory. - (iii) Tax benefits associated with the write-off of Remington unamortized debt issuance costs, which is expected to occur at the time of the transactions, and purchase accounting adjustments to current assets and current liabilities. - (iv) Adjustment to the estimated purchase accounting valuation related to property, plant and equipment. - (v) Estimated fair market value of the Remington tradename, other intangible assets and goodwill.
 Pursuant to the provision of FASB Statement No. 142, Goodwill and Other Intangible Assets, we believe the Remington tradename to have an indefinite useful life and, as such, will not be amortized.
 The tradename and goodwill will be tested annually for impairment.
 We preliminarily estimate that the remaining intangible assets will have a useful life of 10 years. - (vi) Acquisition financing costs of \$17.7 million and tax benefits of \$3.3 million related to non-current assets and liabilities, less the write-off of Remington unamortized debt issuance costs of \$7.6 million.

-- (vii) Estimated purchase accounting accrued liabilities established, offset by a reduction of accrued interest on the Remington Notes. - (viii) Net retirement of the Remington Notes of \$180.0 million, offset by incremental borrowings required to pay accrued interest on the Remington Notes. - (ix) Long-term deferred tax liability related to an estimated \$20.0 million amortizable intangible asset established. - (x) Represents the acquired net assets of Remington, as restated. - (B) Net incremental cash on hand to fund general corporate purposes and net incremental borrowings.
+(vii) Estimated purchase accounting accrued liabilities established, offset by a reduction of accrued interest on the Remington Notes.

+(viii) Net retirement of the Remington Notes of \$180.0 million, offset by incremental borrowings required to pay accrued interest on the Remington Notes.

+(ix) Long-term deferred tax liability related to an estimated \$20.0 million amortizable intangible asset established.

+(x) Represents the acquired net assets of Remington, as restated.

+(B) Net incremental cash on hand to fund general corporate purposes and net incremental borrowings.

+The Remington statement of operations is for the nine months ended June 30, 2003.